dzubo/dzubo.github.io/_posts/2017-02-28-how-to-install-keras-with-tensorflow-us.md

 }
 ```

 That's it, you are ready to use Keras with Tensorflow!
+Let's do some "Hello, World!" [handwritten digits recognition]({% post_url 2017-04-21-tutorial-on-using-keras-for-digits-recognition %}).

 [jekyll-docs]: https://jekyllrb.com/docs/home
 [jekyll-gh]:   https://github.com/jekyll/jekyll